ImsaraSamarasinghe/Optimization-of-3D-Printed-Bone-Screws/README.md

-# Cantilever Beam Topology Optimization
+# Bone Screw Topology Optimization

 This project implements a topology optimization routine using the Finite Element Method (FEM) for a bone screw.
 The code leverages the Firedrake and IPOPT (via `cyipopt`) libraries to solve for the optimal material distribution of the screw material under a load, based on the Solid Isotropic Material with Penalization (SIMP) model.
 The output is the optimized material distribution and an animation of the optimization process.